Updated September 2018

 These are 6 of the best algae eating fish you can introduce to your aquarium.

-They are hardy and easy to keep.
-Another advantage is that they do not grow very big.
-If you have a small aquarium, without a doubt this the perfect algae eating fish to have.
+If you have a small aquarium, without a doubt this is the perfect algae eating fish to have.

-If feeding cucumber or zucchini you will need to put it in a microwave for about 25 seconds.
+*If feeding cucumber or zucchini you’ll need to put it in a microwave for about 25 seconds.

 Among other algae eating fish, this is a special kind which feeds on the black algae.